Moshi town - the capital of Kilimanjaro region

 Night life in Moshi is always bustling - bars, restaurants and clubs won’t let you get bored, and you’ll always find a place to chill out after a KIlimanjaro hike or safari.

-Moshi is also the place from where most Kilimanjaro day hikes start.
-So no matter who you are - a nature enthusiast or a culture aficionado, Moshi is certainly the best spot to start exploring Tanzania.
+The city of Moshi in Tanzania is also the place from where most Kilimanjaro day hikes start.
+So no matter who you are - a nature enthusiast or a culture aficionado, Moshi is certainly the best spot to start exploring the country.

 Recommended Hotels in Moshi, Tanzania

-Aishi Machame Hotel is one of the most popular places to stay in Kilimanjaro region.
-Nestled on the slopes of Mount Kilimanjaro, just a 20-min ride from Moshi, the hotel is enveloped in lush green.
-You can spot wild animals and birds from the restaurant terrace, so nature enthusiasts will especially enjoy this place.
+Aishi Machame Hotel is one of the most popular and beautiful places to stay in Kilimanjaro region.
+Nestled on the slopes of Mount Kilimanjaro, just a 20-min ride from Moshi city, the hotel is enveloped in lush green.
+You can spot wild African animals and birds from the restaurant terrace, so nature enthusiasts will especially enjoy this place.
 Helicopter pad is available for the “fast-track” trips from Kilimanjaro.

-Though placed in one of the quietest areas of Moshi, Altezza Lodge is always a good choice for those who prefer to stay near the city life.
+Though placed in one of the quietest areas of Moshi, Brubru Lodge is always a good choice for those who prefer to stay near the city life.
 The city center is just a 15-min walk from here.
-Whether you come to explore the natural wonders of Tanzania or have a business trip in Kilimanjaro, Altezza Lodge will always offer everything you need to feel like home.
+Whether you come to explore the natural wonders of Tanzania or have a business trip in Kilimanjaro, Brubru Lodge will always offer everything you need to feel like home.

 Restaurant menu offers a wide variety of meals catering for different tastes.
 Local Swahili, Indian continental and American cuisine is available.
 The hotels also have vegetarian, gluten-free and halal meals.

-What’s more, busy travellers love Aishi Machame and Altezza Lodge because of the fastest and most reliable internet connection in town.
+What’s more, busy travellers love Aishi Machame and Brubru Lodge because of the fastest and most reliable internet connection in town.

 Good taxi service is available at both hotels to perform two-way transfers to the cities of Moshi and Arusha as well as to Kilimanjaro International Airport (40 km from both hotels) at affordable rates.